 Health Benefits of Seafood

-So what are your oily options?
-Salmon, mackerel, and sardines are rich in Omega-3 fatty acids as well as flavour.
-Serve with dark green leafy vegetables and you’ll have a meal packed with essential micronutrients to help stave off those pesky winter bugs, and provide a dose of vitamins A and D, which is so vital in these darker months.
+Oily Fish are high in long-chain omega-3 fatty acids, which may help to prevent heart disease - and a good source of vitamin D. Serve with dark green leafy vegetables and you’ll have a meal packed with essential micronutrients to help stave off those pesky winter bugs, and provide a dose of vitamins A and D, which is so vital in these darker months.

-When it comes to white fish, monkfish, haddock and halibut are 3 of our favourites.
-Packed with protein, which helps keep you satisfied but incredibly low in fat, white fish is a great option if you’re aiming to lose a bit of the festive fluff!
+White Fish are low in fat, making them one of the healthier, low-fat alternatives to red or processed meat, which tends to be higher in fat, especially saturated fat.
+Packed with protein, white fish is a great option if you’re aiming to lose a bit of the festive fluff!
 White fish can also help promote healthy brain function, boost your immune system and fight inflammation.

 Shellfish are low in fat and a source of selenium, zinc, iodine and copper

 Please note that this information does not constitute medical advice, and we strongly advise you contact a medical professional before making any radical changes to your diet or have concerns/queries.
 Information has been sourced from the NHS website here.